anephenix/auth/notes/features/encrypting-password.md

   table and to use the latest created password as the current one.

   In my opinion, the 2nd one is more robust and therefore the best option.

+  ---

+  So far, I've managed to implement a system of creating a user and password, and then authenticating the user with the password.

+  What I haven't covered so far is:

+  - Implementing the plugin with the password stored in the users table
+  - Implementing a Password Rotation Strategy
+  - Implementing Session creation, storage, retrieval and deletion.